nikfaizdev/Data-Analysis-with-Excel-Coffee-Sales-Dashboard/README.md

 4. Discover patterns in sales and identify peak traffic days and times.

 ## Process
-- Verify data for any missing values and anomalies, and sort out the same.
+- Verified the data for any missing values and anomalies, and addressed them accordingly.
-- Made sure data is consistent and clean with respect to data type, data format and values used.
+- Ensured the data was consistent and clean in terms of data types, formats, and values used.
+- Added several calculated columns such as revenue, time session, date, and month to support deeper analysis.
-- Created pivot tables according to the questions asked.
+- Created pivot tables based on the questions asked.
-- Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+- Designed the final dashboard to provide a comprehensive overview.

 ## Dashboard
 ![image](https://github.com/user-attachments/assets/09278897-fb3b-400f-9101-d93a93aa3700)